A Chinese Ghost Story: Plot

-Ning Choi-san, a timid debt collector, goes to a rural town to collect taxes but fails and runs out of money.
-He has no choice but to take shelter in a deserted temple in the forest on the outskirts of the town.
-That night, he meets a beautiful and alluring young maiden, Nip Siu-sin, and falls in love with her.
-In the morning, however, after he recalls that night's events, he becomes increasingly fearful and superstitious because Yin Chik-ha, a Taoist priest, told him that the people he saw in the temple are ghosts.
-That night, he returns to the temple and confirms his theory that Nip is actually a ghost.
+Ning Caichen, a timid debt collector, goes to a rural town and ends up taking shelter in a deserted temple in the forest.
+That night, he meets Nie Xiaoqian and falls in love with her.
+In the morning, he becomes fearful and superstitious after hearing from Yan Chixia, a Taoist priest, that he had encountered ghosts in the temple.
+Later that night, he returns to the temple and confirms that Nie is a ghost.

-Nip tells Ning her story of how she became eternally bound to the servitude of a sinister Tree Demoness.
-She explains that as long as her remains are buried at the foot of the tree, her spirit will be forever enslaved by the Tree Demoness.
-Ning attempts to free her from her suffering, so he seeks help from Yin Chik-ha.
-Yin fights with the Tree Demoness and attempts to free Nip's soul but fails.
-As punishment for betraying her master, Nip's soul is banished to the Underworld.
+Nie tells Ning about how she has been enslaved by a Tree Demoness because her remains are buried at the foot of the tree.
+Ning wants to free her soul, so he seeks help from Yan, who fights the Tree Demoness but loses.
+As a punishment for betraying her master, Nie's soul is banished to the Underworld.